happeninghq/happening/docs/development/configuration.rst

 This creates a "name of events" variable which is a string (CharField), and defaults to "event"

+You can set this variable to be required, by setting required = True.

 To access the content of the variable, create an instance of the class and call .get()::

     event_name = NameOfEvents().get()